George silences boos as Clippers hold off Pacers 110-99

 UP NEXT

-Clippers: Will visit defending league champion Toronto on Wednesday, their third stop on a six-game road trip.
+Clippers: Will visit the defending the league champs their third stop on a six-game road trip.

 Pacers: Host Boston on Wednesday, the first meeting between the teams since the Celtics swept Indiana in the first round of the playoffs.